DigitalOcean Monitoring is provided at no additional cost.

 /opt/digitalocean: The binary’s home directory

 The metrics agent also reports the process names to the metrics endpoint, which DigitalOcean uses internally in aggregate to help guide product priorities.
 It does not report on environmental variables or process arguments to avoid exposing potentially sensitive information.
+However, you can still opt out of process name collection.

 The DigitalOcean metrics agent uses ports 80 and 443 for outgoing data.
 Inbound access is not required.
 Since the metrrics agent only uses the ports for outbound data, you can safely run a web server without interference.